-The M1 road will be open, or you can view the diversion route on the project webpage at www.centralbedfordshire.gov.uk/a421.
+You can view the diversion route on the project webpage at http://www.centralbedfordshire.gov.uk/transport/a421/road-closures.aspx

-We apologise for any inconvenience caused and thank you and your residents for your patience during these roadworks.
+The Council apologises for any inconvenience caused and thanks you and your residents for your patience during these roadworks.

 MK Council is working in partnership with Central Bedfordshire Council on a project to continue dualling the A421 from Magna Park up to Junction 13 of the M1.

 This project will continue where the Pinch Point scheme finished at the Eagle Farm roundabout.
 Dualling the road will ease congestion ahead of expansion in the east of MK.

 Preparatory site work on the A421 road will start in September 2018 ahead of dualling the remaining section running from Magna Park in Milton Keynes to the roundabouts adjacent to junction 13 of the M1.
 The majority of this stretch falls in Central Bedfordshire Council’s area and so they will be leading the project, working with MK Council to deliver the upgraded section, which is 3km long and used by almost 30,000 vehicles a day.